 Heating and Cooling Training Programs and Requirements

-Heating and cooling technicians typically need a high school diploma or GED.
-While some heating and cooling system installers train on the job, most learn through formal vocational training programs.
-Experience is often required, and some employers prefer applicants with working knowledge of commercial or residential heating and cooling systems.
+Heating and cooling technicians typically need a minimum of a high school diploma or GED.
+While some heating and cooling system installers train on the job, many learn the necessary skills through formal vocational training programs.
+These programs cover in-depth techniques for servicing commercial or residential heating and cooling systems and come in the form of certificate programs, associate's degree programs, and diploma programs, some of which can be found online.

 Certificate in Heating, Ventilation and Air-Conditioning (HVAC)